top of page

 Be a Benefactor for Brevard County Community Cats!

-Your One Time or Monthly Gift helps Daphne Cats continue to fund and aid Brevard County community cats and the dedicated volunteer trappers and caregivers who perform trap-neuter-return (TNR); to provide funds for medical care for Brevard County community cats to alleviate their pain and suffering; and for pet cats and kittens of low-income Brevard County residents to help prevent "accidental" litters.
+Your One Time or Monthly Gift helps Daphne Cats continue to fund and aid Brevard County community cats and the dedicated volunteer trappers and caregivers who perform trap-neuter-release (TNR); and when funds are available for pet cats and kittens of low or fixed-income Brevard County residents to help prevent "accidental" litters.

 Donate a Spay/Neuter Package